Riteshb7911/Brain-Stroke-Prediction-/README.md

 According to the World Health Organization (WHO),Brain stroke is the world's second biggest cause of death causing nearly 11% of all deaths.
 Despite significant advances in healthcare, Brain stroke remains to be a serious public health issue.
 This highlights the critical need for improved prevention, early identification, and effective precautions should be taken  to minimize the world impact of Brain stroke
 ## 📌 Project Overview
 The Brain Stroke Prediction project leverages machine learning 🤖 to predict the likelihood of a person experiencing a stroke based on various health 🏥 and lifestyle factors.
 This can assist in early diagnosis and preventive healthcare strategies.
-## 📊 Dataset
-The dataset consists of 12 features that help in stroke prediction:
-# 🧠 Brain Stroke Prediction 🚑

 ## 📊 Dataset Description
 The dataset consists of **12 features** that help in stroke prediction: